musawirjon/take_notes/README.md

 7. Create version history system

 ## Support
-For support, please open an issue in the repository or contact [your-email]
+For support, please open an issue in the repository or contact [musawirbangash@hotmail.com]

 ## License
 [Your chosen license]